schhizy/Codebrewbirds/README.md

 ## Contact Us

 This site is a collaboration project of :mortar_board::mortar_board: Mrinal, Khushi, Snehal and Alka, the students of IIIT Allahabad.
-We would be happy to help you in any way.
 Please feel free to reach out to us.
 We would love to connect with you.

 * [![Linkedin Badge]()]()<span> Mrinal</span>